 I would be honored to serve you and our town as your select board representative.

 Financial Common Sense

 One of the big responsibilities of the Select Board is to oversee the town budget.
-I bring financial common sense.: balancing the budget, understanding the compromises we need to make today to secure a strong financial future for Wellesley.
+I would bring financial common sense to balancing the budget, understanding the compromises we need to make today to secure a strong financial future for Wellesley.
 I am concerned about how the pandemic has brought about financial hardship in our town.
 On the Select Board, I would like to see a long term capital budget that uses fiscal discipline and looks at the long term consequences of our spending today.
-I am prepared to research and review practical options to work with our current town budget and take in consideration the financial impact on our residents.
+I am prepared to research and review practical options to work with our current town budget and be certain to consider the financial impact on our residents.

 Environmentally Safe and Sustainable Communities

 Wellesley's commitment to support sustainable communities is a priority I will work to advance through dialogue and engagement with the departments of Sustainable Energy Committee and the Wellesley Municipal Department.
 I am committed to identify ways we can test or enhance current proposals; as well as taking advantage of the wealth of knowledge regarding emerging trends or research that can move Wellesley toward being more environmental sustainable.

 I want to also work to ensure that the models and processes that are designed and implemented are not financially prohibitive and that all Wellesley families from all walks of life are able to implement environmentally sustainable practices.